peplum/peplum/README.md

 Being written in Ruby, you can run OS applications, Ruby code, C/C++/Rust extensions and package your Peplum app as a gem.

+## Goal

+The goal of the project is for Peplum to be to distributed computing development what Sinatra or Rails is for web application development.
+Am abstract, application-centric, straightforward and simple framework that get's out of your way and let's you accomplish your goals.

 ## Installation

     $ git clone git@github.com:peplum/peplum.git